Binding and excitations in Si$_x$H$_y$ molecular systems using quantum Monte Carlo: Results and Data

 \subsection{Fixed-node errors.}

 {\bf Fixed-node biases for single-reference trial wave functions.} In order to simplify the analysis of nodal biases, we probed for the impact of basis set sizes using silane as an example (Table \ref{dmc_vs_basis}).
-We found essentially monotonous improvements with basis set size, although beyond the quadruple zeta basis the improvements have become marginal at 0.1 mHa level.
+We found essentially monotonous improvements in total energy with basis set size, although beyond the quadruple zeta basis the improvements have become marginal at 0.1 mHa level.
 Quite surprisingly, a better basis does not automatically imply better nodes (see counter-examples of Bressanini et al.\cite{bressanini_investigation_2005}).
+Note that the kinetic energies also follow a similar pattern with monotonous improvements but with slower convergence.
+Also, total energy variances decrease with increasing basis, signalling more accurate trial wave functions.

 Let us now analyze the obtained fixed-node errors in more detail (Table \ref{mol_FN}).
 In particular, we have identified the following:

 a) As suggested in our previous study, the lowest percentage of fixed-node errors are observed for closed-shell states in systems with a tetrahedral arrangement of single bonds.
 This holds also in extended systems since almost the same error is observed in Si crystal (to be published elsewhere).